 MM BIO - 5: Within 30 days prior to commencement of vegetation or structure removal activities, a preconstruction bat survey shall be conducted by a qualified biologist for the presence of any roosting bats.
-If either a bat maternity roost or hibernacula (structures used by bats for hibernation)

-is present, a qualified biologist will develop and implement appropriate protection measures for that maternity roost or hibernacula.
+Acoustic recognition technology shall be used if feasible and appropriate.
+If either a bat maternity roost or hibernacula (structures used by bats for hibernation) are present, a qualified biologist will develop and implement appropriate protection measures for that maternity roost or hibernacula.
 These protection measures shall include, as appropriate, safely evicting non-breeding bat hibernacula, establishment of avoidance buffers, or replacement of roosts at a suitable location.
+These measures shall also include as appropriate: